Is an Alaskan Malamute the right Dog for You?

 The Alaskan Malamute was bred to haul

 heavy loads over long distances in very cold climates.
-The breed is named after the Mahlemuts, a tribe of Inuit (Eskimos) in Alaska’s interior, who depended on these dogs for transportation across the frozen tundra.
+The breed is named after the Mahlemuts, a tribe of Inuit (Eskimos) in Alaska’s interior, who depended on these sled dogs for transportation across the frozen tundra.
+They were also used to hunt seals and bears.

 Originally, the name given to the official UKC standard